 Doppler effect

-With LEO FM satellites such as SO-50 and AO-51, the uplink is in the 2m band and the Doppler effect is smaller than at 70cm, so it is usually enough to set the transmitter to the uplink frequency.
-However, the Doppler on the downlink in the 70cm band is three times as large as in the 2m band and even though the FM modulation is understandable even with minor detuning, tuning to 70cm cannot be avoided.
+Pri LEO FM satellites such as SO-50 and AO-51 have an uplink in the 2m band and the Doppler effect is smaller than on 70cm, so it is usually enough to set the transmitter to the uplink frequency.
+However, the Doppler on the downlink in the 70cm band is three times as large as in the 2m band, and even if the FM modulation is understandable even with a minor detuning, tuning to 70cm cannot be avoided.
 However, if we do not have the device connected to the computer with the HamRadio Deluxe program.

 Calculating the Doppler effect in HamRadio Deluxe

-The Doppler effect is calculable, which is used by HamRadio Deluxe in the Satellite Tracking function.
-So how to use this function?
+The Doppler effect is calculable, which HamRadio Deluxe uses in the Satellite Tracking function.
+So how to use this feature?

 - We will insert the current Keplerian data into the "amateur.txt" file in the Satellites subdirectory